macmillanpublishers/RSuite_Word-template/README.md

 4. Run tests!

 #### Creating tests
-Each testfile.dotx is a Word template, so to edit the file itself (instead of spawning a new file based on template) you must open via 'File >Open' in Word.
+Many of the testfiles are Word template (.dotx) files, so to edit the file itself (instead of spawning a new file based on template) you must open via 'File>Open' in Word.

-In each testfile, initial content for each test is denoted by a heading matching the test's name, plus preceding and trailing double-underscores.
+In testfiles for the Cleanup macro & Charstyle macro, initial content for each test is denoted by a heading matching the test's name, plus preceding and trailing double-underscores.
 This format is important, b/c this is how the test finds result-strings for assertions.

-(Example: If the test sub name is: *TestPCSpecialCharacters_symbol*, then heading for content for that test in Word will be: *__TestPCSpecialCharacters_symbol__*)
+(Example: If the test sub name is: *TestPCSpecialCharacters_symbol*, then heading for content for that test in Word will be: \_\_TestPCSpecialCharacters_symbol__)

 To create new tests, just follow the format of existing tests in detail.
 Result strings are defined at the top of the module, for reuse with 'multiple runs' test-scenarios.